joey101937/JEngine/README.md

 A gameworld is as large as it's background image, and this may be smaller than the size of your monitor.
 A game's **Camera** controls the viewport.
 Camera can be moved to a particular Coordinate or set to follow a GameObject2

+You can have multiple scenes in one project.
+To do this, simply create a new Game and start it.
+To put it on screen, use the Window.setGame(Game) method.
+This pauses the active game, removes it, then adds the new given game.
+New given games are unpaused if paused or started if the game hasnt been started yet. *You can pause a Game manually using .setPaused(true), or resume with (.setPaused(false));*

+### Retrieving GameObject2s In A Scene
+**getAllObjects()** returns a list of all GameObject2's in this game's handler, which functionally means it gets all objects in the world (not their subobjects; an object's subobjects are stored in that object)

+**getObjectsInArea(Rectangle r)** gets all GameObject2's in this game's handler that are in *or touching* the defined rectangle area.
+Reminder to make a rectangle: Rectangle r = new Rectangle(int x, int y, int width, int height); where x and y are topleft coordinate.
+*This method uses hitboxes, so your object must have a hitbox to be detected.
+Note objects do NOT need to be solid to get detected.
+Checks subobjects*

+**getObjectsNearPoint(Coordiante c, double distance)** gets all GameObject2's whose location is within <distance> units of the given coordinate. *Note this method uses raw location, so the center point must be within distance.
+Hitboxes are not required.
+Does NOT check for subobjects*

+**getObjectsIntersecting(Hitbox h)** You can create a standalone hitbox over your custom area and check collision using it.
+For circles, the code its *new Hitbox(Coordiante centerPoint, double radius)*, and for polygons, its *new Hitbox(Coordinate[] vertices)*; where the Coordinate array contains *exactly four* points which are, in order, top-left, top-right, bottom-left, bottom-right.
+This method checks each object in the world *and* their subobjects for collision. *Note this method also grabs non-solid objects*

 # Visual Assets
 ## Loading Assets
 JEngine loads all visual assets in the SpriteManager class, which is one of the framework classes you should modify regularly.
 Image